1.0 Introduction

 from the.txt

-configuration file, find thumbprint of the certificate from the certificate store.Update the IIS binding by entering the valid IIS site ID.
+configuration file, find the thumbprint of the certificate from the certificate store.Update the IIS binding by entering the valid IIS site ID.

 If the entered site ID is less than 1, then alert and exit.